 “I would urge any men struggling to reach out: to friends, family, a doctor, a mental health organisation, whoever as long as you are talking to someone about your feelings.”

-I love how honest Peter is about his feelings here, though he shows such a big understanding in himself and the negative impact of masculine stigma.
-It is so important that he can all do this, as we can only heal once we understand the route cause.
+I love how honest Peter is about his feelings here, though he shows such a big understanding of himself and the negative impact of masculine stigma.
+It is so important that he can all do this, as we can only heal once we understand the root cause.